dosanity/SLC-Zillow-analysis/README.md

 ### Hierarchical Clustering with Principal Component Analysis

-By applying the Hierarichical Clustering to the Principal Component Analysis projection data, this produces an additional categorical constraint to validate the clustering algorithm.
+Applying the Hierarchical Clustering to the Principal Component Analysis projection data produces an additional categorical constraint to validate the clustering algorithm.
 In other words, we can use dimensionality reduction as a feature extractor and reveal the different clusters.
 Based on the updated PCA plot with the clustering, it is consistent with the clustering with the points split into six sections:

 ![Hierarchical-PCA](https://user-images.githubusercontent.com/29410712/203176836-ca08d232-3bc9-4626-bfae-3cbb8d0ee762.png)